-As the CEO of The Children's Aid Society, I am writing to ask that you ensure the current multi-year cost-of-living adjustments (COLAs) are again provided to the human services sector this year and that they be extended for an additional three years to prevent a lag in the provision of COLAs to this critical sector.
+I am writing on behalf of the INSTITUTE FOR COMMUNITY LIVING, INC., a community mental health provider located in NEW YORK CITY (ICL) to ask that you ensure the current multiyear cost-of-living adjustments (COLAS) are again provided to the human services sector this year and that they are extended for an additional three years to prevent a lag in the provision of COLAs to this critical sector.
 I also ask that the COLA be extended to a few key programs that have been overlooked.
-As a provider of a wide array of services to children, teens, young adults and families, recruiting and retaining qualified staff can be a difficult challenge.
+As a provider of mental health & mental retardation services to adult family & child populations, recruiting and retaining qualified staff to work with our clients is one of the most difficult challenges we face.

-With few additional resources available for salaries, not-for-profit (NFP) agencies continually experience high leave rates among employees that not only impede the delivery of quality services, but also result in efficiency losses.
+With few additional resources available for salaries, not-for-profit (NFP) agencies like ours continually experience high leave rates among employees which not only impede the delivery of quality services, but also result in efficiency losses.
 When a program has a high turnover rate, it suffers from indirect costs that result from reduced supervision, employee burnout, and the learning curves of new employees, as well as the direct costs, which include expenditures on overtime pay and job advertisements.